ELVIS-Project/VIS-for-Pd/lib/README.md

 ## The library files for the VIS-for-Pd project.
-### Todo:
+### NoteRestIndexer
-- Create a Python script, or class to handles CSV files.
+- CSV files of an indexed dataframe are generated as temporary files, and can be accessed  at any point.